Zone Face Lift

 After the procedure, the area will remain numb for an hour.

-It will look like a flat scab and usually does not need a dressing.
-Once the anaesthetic has worn off, the wound will feel like a graze.
+It will look like a flat scab, and the wound will feel like a graze.

-The scab will fall off naturally after a week leaving a flat pink area.
-The pink area then usually changes back to normal skin colour after a few weeks.
+The scab will fall off naturally after a week, leaving a flat pink area.
+The pink area usually returns to normal skin colour after a few weeks.
 Sometimes, however, the skin may be l permanently lighter or darker following removal.

 How long does a Mole Removal Treatment take?